Cover Story | ESC 2017: Understanding Recent Developments in Cardiology

 |Click the cover image above to read the latest issue of Cardiology in e-pub format or click here to read it on the web!|

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Anticoagulation Management and Atrial Fibrillation, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease, Interventions and Vascular Medicine
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and Atrial Fibrillation, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease, Interventions and Vascular Medicine

 Keywords: ACC Publications, Cardiology Magazine, Adenosine, Angina, Unstable, Antibodies, Monoclonal, Anticoagulants, Aortic Valve, Aortic Valve Stenosis, Aspirin, Atherosclerosis, Atrial Fibrillation, Blood Coagulation, Cardiovascular Diseases, Catheter Ablation, Cholesterol, Cholesterol Ester Transfer Proteins, Cholesterol, HDL, Cicatrix, Coronary Artery Disease, Cost-Benefit Analysis, C-Reactive Protein, Cytarabine, Antithrombins, Diabetes Mellitus, Type 1, Drug-Eluting Stents, Early Diagnosis, Electric Countershock, Heart Failure, Heparin, Hospitalization, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Incidence, Inflammation, Interleukin-1, Ischemic Attack, Transient, Lung Neoplasms, Magnetic Resonance Spectroscopy, Myocardial Infarction, Oxazolidinones, Peripheral Arterial Disease, Plaque, Atherosclerotic, Pyrazoles, Registries, Research Personnel, Risk Factors, Risk Reduction Behavior, Saphenous Vein, Stroke, Stroke Volume, Sulfhydryl Compounds, Thromboembolism, Thrombosis, Purinergic P2Y Receptor Antagonists, Ticlopidine, Transcatheter Aortic Valve Replacement, Ventricular Dysfunction, Left, Vitamin K, Warfarin